kanikadhiman17/Web-Crawler-and-Search/README.md

 ## Setup:

 1. Run the crawler: `CrawlerMain.java`- Contains the seed URL `cc.gatech.edu ` and depth as `30`.
 > Note: This repository already contains the crawled files.
-One can skip this unless more or less number of web pages are to be included with a different seed url.
+This step can be skipped unless more or less number of web pages are to be included with a different seed url and depth.

-2. Create Indexes for Specific Tasks: `IndexMain.java`- The indexes It contains multiple  index creation methods which are custom to the one by one execution required to accomplish the tasks being asked.
-Note, the executor methods are made so that the homework tasks can be executed separately.
+2. Create Indexes for Specific Tasks: `IndexMain.java`- It contains multiple index creation methods which that are tailored to the one-by-one execution needed to finish the tasks asked in the homework.
+Note, there are separate executor methods made for each part.
-> Note: This repository already contains the indexed files for the already crawled files in the step 1.
+> Note: This repository already contains the indexed files in the `index` folder for the crawled files from the step 1.

 3. Search the keywords: `SearchMain.java`- It include functionalities like keyword search, total number of keywords stored so far, and print top N keywords, which can be executed one by one to accomplish the tasks being asked.